Our Funds / ETF/Index Funds

 What is a Nifty 50 ETF?

 Similar to a regular stock, Nifty ETF funds can be purchased or sold on a stock exchange.
 Nifty fifty ETFs can be traded as intraday stocks, while Nifty 50 index funds can be purchased at the end of each trading day.
-Moreover, investors must have a DEMAT account to invest in ETFs, as they are traded like stocks.
-Mutual funds do not require a DEMAT account.
+Moreover, investors must have a demat account to invest in ETFs, as they are traded like stocks.
+Mutual funds do not require a demat account.

 • Min Investment Directly with Fund